 The existing Visa credit card network processes about 15 million Internet purchases per day worldwide.
 Bitcoin can already scale much larger than that with existing hardware for a fraction of the cost.
-It never really hits a
+It never really hits a scale ceiling.

 Therefore, attempts to artificially limit the block size – such as Bitcoin Core’s 1 MB cap – violate the Satoshi Vision.
 On the BCH network, developer groups are not open to scaling as quickly as the Satoshi Vision needs; for the November 2018 upgrade, they kept their default block cap at 32 MB.
 In contrast, BSV raised its default to 128 MB, as a big step towards even higher block caps.
 The BSV roadmap will one day remove the block cap entirely, and let miners configure for themselves what block sizes they will accept.

 Unlike the Bitcoin Core and Bitcoin Cash camps, Bitcoin SV has already shown that bigger blocks are possible now.
 During a November 10, 2018 preview of the Professional Stress Test, Bitcoin SV’s software successfully mined five 32 MB blocks.
 At the time, those were the largest ever on a public blockchain.
 Nine days later, during the main Professional Stress Test, we saw bigger world record blocks on the BSV chain of 38 MB and then 64 MB.